NYSPOA Nominations & Awards

-Nominations must be submitted by Friday, May 31, 2019 to permit appropriate follow-up and evaluation by the Awards Committee.
+Nominations must be submitted by Friday, May 22, 2020 (this date may be subject to change) to permit appropriate follow-up and evaluation by the Awards Committee.
 Please fill out the NOMINATION FORM below.

-Those chosen will be notified by the NYSPOA President and invited to attend the Conference, where the award will be presented during the awards luncheon on Thursday, August 1, 2019 at Resorts World Catskills.
+The 2019 Honorees have been chosen and have been presented with their award during our awards luncheon on Thursday, August 1, 2019 at Resorts World Catskills.

 The following is a description of each of the award categories and the nominating procedure.
 All candidates are reviewed for each eligible award title.
 THIS IS YOUR OPPORTUNITY TO HONOR SOMEONE WHO INSPIRES YOU.

 Please note: The awards (except The Presidential Award Category “B”) are for Line Officers who are not NYSPOA Board members.

 The Award of Honor

 The Award of Honor is given to a Probation Officer who performs a specific act which demonstrates extraordinary behavior in the face of circumstances which could have led to personal injury and/or death.

 The Presidential Distinguished Service Award (A)

 The Presidential Distinguished Service Award (A) is given to a Probation Officer annually who has displayed to any outstanding degree the kind of efficient or distinguished service which represents the highest standards and ideals of devoted public service.
 To qualify, a nominee should have displayed especially good judgment, initiative and competence in his or her discipline.
 Normally, candidates should have at least ten years of service, although exceptions may be made.